Cette matniale se déroulera sous forme de Webinar

-In the financial services area, Europe has a dual challenge: to learn from the financial crisis by increasing resilience whilst harmonizing regulation (through a single rulebook) to create a deep, single European financial market.
-That market needs a critical mass to facilitate competitive access to financial services and to finance growth and overall European competitiveness.
+Europe has been facing in recent years a dual challenge in the financial services area: increase resilience of the financial sector, namely the banking sector, while also harmonise regulation through a single rulebook in order to create a single, deep European financial market.
+To be efficient, this global market clearly needs a critical mass to facilitate adequate access to financial services and thus support growth and overall European competitiveness.

 José Manuel Campa has been the Chairman of the EBA since March 2019.
 After studying law and economics at the University of Oviedo and earning his PhD in economics from Harvard University, Mr. Campa taught finance at New York and Columbia Universities and the IESE Business School, and consulted for a number of international organisations including the Inter-American Development Bank, the IMF, the Bank for International Settlements and the European Commission.
 He also served as the Secretary of State for Economy of the Spanish government and was most recently Global Head of Regulatory Affairs of the Santander Group.